strata-org/jverify/docs/guide/src/partial_verification.md

 }
 ```

 You can enforce an entire hierarchy level to be verified by using the `overrideChildren` argument of `@Verify`.
-The following code forces any code in the package `my.safe.code` to be verified:
+The following code, when placed in a appropriately located `package-info.java` file, forces any code in the package `my.safe.code` to be verified:

 ```java
 @Verify(overrideChildren = true)